-Also, the FNE published an Instruction on Pre-notifications, which establishes a formal stage available to companies and economic agents to resolve substantive and procedural doubts for future notifications in the context of the merger control.49
+Also, the FNE published an Instruction on Pre-notifications, which establishes a formal stage available to companies and economic agents to resolve substantive and procedural doubts for future notifications in the context of the merger control.48

-Recently, in November 2021, the FNE filed a claim before the TDLC against a company active in the maritime transport service, for the acquisition of a competing vessel (Navimag Carga S.A.).
+In November 2021, the FNE filed a claim before the TDLC against a company active in the maritime transport service, for the acquisition of a competing vessel (Navimag Carga S.A.).
 This transaction did not exceed the mandatory notification thresholds at the time it was completed, so it was not subject to mandatory control.
 However, the FNE considered that such acquisition implied the monopolisation by the acquirer of the bidirectional route Puerto Montt-Chacabuco, which could constitute an infringement of Article 3, Paragraph 1 of DL 211 (i.e., a general anticompetitive offence).
-The FNE requested the imposition of fines and a number of additional measures against the acquiring company.50
+The FNE requested the imposition of fines and a number of additional measures against the acquiring company.49 The FNE and Navimag Carga S.A. settled the case before the TDLC, as the company agreed to pay UTA 500 (approximately US\$460,000) and adopt several other measures.